kollmich/mandaty-data/README.md

 # Description

-Opinion polls ETL, using .pdf as source format and postgres database for storage.
+Opinion polls data, using Google spreadsheets for manual input and Postgres db for storage.

 # Data & Methodology